 All NEOs have entered into employment agreements with the Company.
-The CEO's contract was last renewed effective April 2007; the Company recently approved an extension of the term of the CEO's agreement through January 28, 2012.
-The employment agreements with our other NEOs - Mr. Call, Ms. Rentler, Ms. Panattoni, and Mr. O'Sullivan - are subject to two-year renewals if not terminated by either party.
+In March 2010, the Company approved an extension of the CEO's contract through February 2, 2013.
+The employment agreements with our other NEOs - Mr. Call, Ms. Rentler, Mr. O'Sullivan and Ms. Panattoni - are subject to two-year renewals if not terminated by either party.
 (See detailed discussion of NEO contract terms and severance benefits on pages 36 through 42 of this Proxy Statement.)